lamansky/wfn/readme.md

-# wfn
+# Wrapper Function (wfn)

-A module that prepares Wrapper Functions.

-Ensures your wrapper has the same properties as the underlying function, such as `name` and `length`.
+Ensures that a wrapper function has the same properties as the underlying function, such as `name` and `length`.
 When `toString()` is called on the wrapper function, the code of the original function is shown, together with a comment identifying the wrapper(s).

 ## Installation